 If you need to rent a bike, check out All Mountain Cyclery in Boulder City.
 They are the best bike shop around and are conveniently located less than a mile from the trail access point at Bootleg Canyon.

 Lake Las Vegas is a Mediterranean themed resort community about 30 minutes from the Strip that is situated on a 320-acre lake and surrounded by desert mountains.
-Paddle to the Core, located right on the beach at the Lake Las Vegas Westin Hotel, rents stand-up-paddle (SUP) boards by the hour.
-Spend your morning out on the lake exploring the numerous coves, and afterwards grab lunch and a glass of wine in the village at one of the several lakeside restaurants.
-Paddle to the Core also offers beginner SUP classes to first-timers or SUP yoga classes to more advanced paddle boarders.
+Lake Las Vegas Water Sports, located right on the beach at the Lake Las Vegas Westin Hotel, rents stand-up-paddle (SUP) boards by the hour.
+Spend your morning out on the lake exploring the numerous coves, and afterward grab lunch and a glass of wine in the village at one of the several lakeside restaurants.
+They also offer SUP yoga classes.

-Lake Las Vegas is a easy escape from the madness of the Strip
+Lake Las Vegas is an easy escape from the madness of the Strip

 The section of Colorado River below Hoover Dam is named the Black Canyon and is famous for its slot canyon hot springs.
 The easiest to get to on foot is Arizona hot springs, which is a beautiful pool located in a narrow slot canyon just above the river.
-Getting there requires a moderate 5.6 mile round trip hike and a climb up a 20 foot ladder that was installed by the National Park Service.
+Getting there requires a moderate 5.6-mile round trip hike and a climb up a 20-foot ladder that was installed by the National Park Service.
 The effort is more than worth it, especially in the winter when it is cooler and you can enjoy a nice long soak.
-Visit this National Park Service link for maps and more detailed information on the trail.

 Go for a flight over the Mojave Desert with Flightlinez zipline tour in Bootleg Canyon.
 The tour includes four separate zip lines with the longest line being almost half a mile.
 If the daytime tour isn’t thrilling enough, from April to October, they also offer a sunset tour.
 Knowing how epic the sunsets are here in Las Vegas, I bet this would be awesome.